abelardopardo/ontask_b/docs_src/Tutorial/index.rst

 Review the messages
   And finally you will review the appearance of these messages for different learners.

+Collect data from the students
+  Create a set of columns to ask students for additional data.

 The following steps describe the required operations in each of these stages.